-We share the choice of outings too, and I have been surprised how much I have enjoyed activities which I wouldn’t have considered had Crocello not suggested them… I am now a convert to Manga, graffiti art and ironic superhero movies.
-I believe Crocello feels the same way and has enjoyed my choices too.
+We share the choice of outings too, and I have been surprised how much I have enjoyed activities which I wouldn’t have considered had Crocell not suggested them… I am now a convert to Manga, graffiti art and ironic superhero movies.
+I believe Crocell feels the same way and has enjoyed my choices too.

 I think we have both grown in many ways during the last two years.
 Highlights are difficult to choose, but sketching together and appreciating each other’s artwork, enjoying pizza and Chinese food, solving crosswords on our bus journeys, browsing in art supply stores and laughing at some of the ridiculous articles we see in museum shops are all experiences which aren’t expensive, but they are priceless.

 I was very lucky to be paired with Crocell and I think those who come to know him in his higher education, and his later career, will feel lucky too.
 His ideas are original and thought-provoking.
 He has grown in confidence and is a unique and talented young man.
 What looked on paper an unlikely match has turned into an unconventional and fun friendship which has brought us both new life skills.
 I can’t thank Friendship Works, Crocell and his supportive family enough for this opportunity, and I hope anyone who thinks of volunteering will cast aside their assumptions and seize the day.
 It’s amazing.

 Our Friendship Works service is always looking for more volunteer mentors.
 Visit our Mentor a Child page to find out more.
 If you haven’t already read Crocello’s story here.